emanuele-f/PCAPdroid/tls_decryption.md

 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/decryption_2.jpg" width="250" />
 </p>

 If the PCAP dump is enabled, after you stop the capture you will be prompted to save the `SSLKEYLOGFILE`, which you can load in Wireshark [to decrypt](https://wiki.wireshark.org/TLS#tls-decryption) the PCAP file.
+Alternatively, to simplify the process, you can embed the keylog [directly into the pcapng file](paid_features#53-pcapng-format).

 ## 3.4 Caveats and possible solutions